 Schools, Families & Communities

-Schools have a history of serving communities by monitoring aspects of children's health.
-They are in the unique position of influencing large numbers of children; in fact, improving the food environment at school may be one of the most efficient ways of changing how children eat.
+Most school children spend a majority of their time at school, and for many children, school provides the only nutritious meal of the day.
+Schools are in a unique position of influencing large numbers of children, and improving this food environment may be one of the most efficient ways of changing how children eat.